With the country on lockdown, it’s essential that you understand your options as a borrower or when moving home.

 There are many reasons why a lender might reject your application for a payment holiday, including:

-There are many alternatives to payment holidays that you might want to consider depending on what your lender can facilitate.
+There are some alternatives to payment holidays that you might want to consider depending on what your lender can facilitate.
 It’s worth seeking independent advice before you make a decision:

-Some mortgages have an underpayment feature which allows you to reduce your monthly mortgage by a set amount.
-Your proposed monthly payment must cover the interest on your mortgage as a minimum.
+A few lenders and mortgages have an underpayment feature which allows you to reduce your monthly mortgage by a set amount.
+Your proposed monthly payment should usually cover the interest on your mortgage as a minimum.
 Underpayments can help if you’re able to make a partial payment on your mortgage but can’t afford the whole thing.
 They’re more cost-effective than a payment holiday, as you still pay a bit towards your mortgage each month.
 You’ll need to agree on an underpayment strategy with your lender, regardless of whether it’s already a feature.
-This option typically won’t affect your credit rating but it is well worth asking if it will be recorded negatively on your credit file.
+This option might not affect your credit rating but it is well worth asking if it will be recorded negatively on your credit file.

 In extreme cases, a lender may allow you to switch to an interest-only mortgage part way through your mortgage term.
 You could also consider remortgaging with a new lender on an interest-only basis, but obviously you must meet their criteria for this to be possible.
 It’s worth noting that, whilst this might alleviate some financial pressure in the short term, you would need to provide evidence of how you would repay the mortgage balance in the future, otherwise you could find yourself facing a much bigger problem further down the line.
 It’s important to seek advice on this as it’s a rather big decision with long-lasting ramifications.

-Another - often preferable - option is often to reconsider the length of time over which you repay your mortgage.
-You can sometimes alter your mortgage term with your existing lender or can simply remortgage.
+Another - often preferable - option is to reconsider the length of time over which you repay your mortgage.
+You can sometimes alter your mortgage term with your existing lender or you can simply remortgage.
 It’s more likely you’ll be able to extend your term if you remortgage.
 Extending your mortgage term can help to significantly reduce your monthly payments.
-What’s more, most mortgages allow you to make overpayments therefore you could increase your monthly payments when you find yourself in a better financial situation, in order to save interest and lessen the negative effects of having increased your loan term.
+What’s more, most mortgages allow you to make overpayments therefore you could increase your monthly payments when you find yourself in a better financial situation.
+This could help you save interest and lessen the negative effects of having increased your loan term.

 Arguably the most obvious option is to remortgage to a lower rate of interest, but many borrowers don’t consider this while they’re still in their fixed rate period.
 This is often because you’ll face ERCs (early repayment charges) if you remortgage before your introductory rate ends.
 However, as rates are currently very low, you may find that you’re able to lower your monthly payments and reduce the amount of interest you have to pay by enough that it’s worthwhile.